Facts About Crinoid Fossils

 From the Southern beaches of Lake Michigan.

-Limestone Builders: Crinoid fossils were so abundant in some periods that their accumulated remains formed thick limestone beds, used as building materials throughout history.
+Crinoid fossils were so abundant in some periods that their accumulated remains formed thick limestone beds, used as building materials throughout history.
 These "encrinital limestones" tell stories of ancient marine ecosystems.

-Global Distribution: Fossilized crinoids have been found on every continent, providing evidence of their widespread distribution and importance in past marine ecosystems.
+Fossilized crinoids have been found on every continent, providing evidence of their widespread distribution and importance in past marine ecosystems.

-fossil crinoids
+crinoids fossil

 Fossil crinoids

-Crinoid fossils have inspired art and literature: The unusual appearance of crinoids has captured the imagination of people for centuries.
+The unusual appearance of crinoids has captured the imagination of people for centuries.
 They have been used as inspiration for jewelry, art, and even science fiction creatures like the Xenomorphs in the Alien movies.

-Crinoid stems
+Crinoid fossil stems

 Fossil crinoid stems from the Ordovician of Kentucky.